50 Incredible Living Rooms to Inspire Your Next Home Makeover

-Even if you're working with a tiny space, a well-devised living area sets the tone for the rest of your place.
-And as there's no shortage of swoon-worthy living rooms on the web, we rounded up 50 of our faves, divided into ideas to try out yourself, to help you brainstorm your own home resolutions for the new year.
-Whether it's with wall paint or gallery walls, velvet sofas or flashy textiles, these rooms are designed to inspire—and drool over.
-Grab a coffee or tea and settle in, because we've got a lot to show you.
+Even if you’re working with a tiny space, a well-devised living area sets the tone for the rest of your place.
+And as there’s no shortage of swoon-worthy living rooms and family rooms on the web, we rounded up 50 of our faves, divided into ideas to try out yourself, to help you brainstorm your own home resolutions and living room layouts.
+Whether it’s decorating with wall paint or gallery walls, velvet sofas or flashy textiles, these rooms are designed to inspire—and drool over.
+Grab a coffee or tea and settle in, because we’ve got a lot to show you.

 Bold, chic, and more affordable than say, painting an entire room, upgrading your living room ceiling with paint makes a big interior statement without breaking your bank account.
 If you’re shy, try out a pastel, but if you’re about going for broke, you can’t beat the drama of black (as seen here in a space from 47 Park Avenue).